 Studies have shown that lifestyle changes, such as losing weight, eating healthy and increasing physical activity can radically reduce the progression of type 2 diabetes and are important to controlling type 1 diabetes.
 These lifestyle changes can help minimize other risk factors like blood cholesterol and high blood pressure, which can have a tremendous impact on people with diabetes.

 Prevention is always better than cure.
-In many instances, lifestyle changes must complement a regimen of medications to control high blood pressure, blood glucose levels and cholesterol as well as to prevent heart attack and stroke.
+In many instances in Type 1 & Type 2 Diabetes, lifestyle changes must complement a regimen of medications to control high blood pressure, blood glucose levels and cholesterol as well as to prevent heart attack and stroke.